Vice Chancellor for Academic Affairs and Provost

 As the chief academic officer, Provost Adesida works closely with the Chancellor, the other vice chancellors, the deans of academic colleges and other units, academic staff, the Faculty Senate, and various committees in setting overall academic priorities for the campus.

 Provost Adesida's research interests include nanofabrication processes and ultra-high-speed optoelectronics.
 He has extensive experience in development of novel processes for wide bandgap materials such as silicon carbide and gallium nitride.
 He has also worked on ultra-high-speed photodetectors and photoreceivers in various materials systems.
-Professor Adesida has chaired many international conferences, including serving as the Program and General Chair of the Electronic Materials Conference, 2000-2003.
+Provost Adesida has chaired many international conferences, including serving as the Program and General Chair of the Electronic Materials Conference, 2000-2003.
 He is a Fellow of the Institute of Electrical and Electronic Engineers (IEEE), American Association for the Advancement of Science (AAAS), American Vacuum Society (AVS) and Optical Society of America.
 He is past-president of IEEE Electron Devices Society, and is a member of the National Academy of Engineering.

 He received his BS, MS, and PhD degrees in electrical engineering from the University of California, Berkeley.
 From 1979-84, he worked in various capacities at what is now known as the Cornell Nanofabrication Facility and the School of Electrical Engineering, Cornell University, Ithaca, NY.
 He was the head of the Electrical Engineering Department at Tafawa Balewa University, Bauchi, Nigeria, from 1985-87.